Kolman-Freecss/DevOps-Jenkins-Shellscripting/README.md

 - Check SSH key permissions to connect to EC2 instance.
   - `chmod 400 my-ssh-key.pem`
   - Remove permissions to other group users or another users because AWS won't let you connect to the EC2 instance if the permissions are too permissive.
 - Check EC2 system log from AWS section to see if Jenkins is running properly or installed.
+- It takes its time to start even if the instance is running.
+Be patient. :)
+  - Check logs with
+    - ```bash
+      aws ec2 get-console-output --instance-id YOUR_INSTANCE_ID --output text
+      ```

 ---